 It seems that essential oils have been used for their healing properties in Eastern countries for thousands of years.
 It is within this last century that they have been “rediscovered” here in the west and used as an alternative and complement to standard traditional medical treatments.

 The NCI website also states that aromatherapy is widely used by cancer patients to improve quality of life and reduce their symptoms of stress and anxiety.
-The oils are commonly breathed in by using an inhaler device, which is the category that the MONQ would fall in, and they can also be breathed in indirectly by using a room diffuser or by simply placing some drops near you in the room .
+Essential oils can be used via a personal diffuser, which is the category that the MONQ would fall in, and they can also be breathed in indirectly by using a room diffuser or by simply placing some drops near you in the room, or on specially designed jewelry.
 The website also states that thus far, safety tests have shown very few negative side effects or risks of essential oils so I was pretty reassured by all of this information.

 As I mentioned before, there are 7 different essential oil blends, for 7 specific uses, and the Zen blend contains a blend of frankincense, orange, and ylang-ylang which are all know for their relaxation inducing properties.
 For a full list of all the ingredients in each MONQ blend, click the link at the bottom of this page.